richmahn/en_tn/mrk/03/intro.md

 The following are the lists of the twelve apostles found in the Bible:

+In Matthew:
-In Matthew: Simon (Peter), Andrew, James son of Zebedee, John son of Zebedee, Philip, Bartholomew, Thomas, Matthew, James son of Alphaeus, Thaddeus, Simon the Zealot and Judas Iscariot.
+Simon (Peter), Andrew, James son of Zebedee, John son of Zebedee, Philip, Bartholomew, Thomas, Matthew, James son of Alphaeus, Thaddaeus, Simon the Zealot and Judas Iscariot.

+In Mark:
-In Mark: Simon (Peter), Andrew, James the son of Zebedee, and John the son of Zebedee (to whom he gave the name Boanerges, that is, sons of thunder), Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus, Thaddaeus, Simon the Zealot, and Judas Iscariot,
+Simon (Peter), Andrew, James the son of Zebedee and John the son of Zebedee (to whom he gave the name Boanerges, that is, sons of thunder), Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus, Thaddaeus, Simon the Zealot, and Judas Iscariot.

+In Luke:
-In Luke: Simon (Peter), Andrew, James, John, Philip, Bartholomew, Matthew, Thomas, James, the son of Alphaeus, Simon, who was called the Zealot, Judas, the son of James, and Judas Iscariot,
+Simon (Peter), Andrew, James, John, Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus, Simon (who was called the Zealot), Judas the son of James, and Judas Iscariot.

-It is probable that Thaddaeus and Jude, the son of James, are two names for the same person.
+Thaddaeus is probably the same person as Jude, the son of James.

 ##### Brothers and Sisters #####
-This chapter introduces the concept of "spiritual" brothers and sisters.
-Scripture often uses these terms to refer to the relationship between fellow Israelites.
-Here, those who follow Jesus are now referred to as brothers and sisters.
-(See: [[rc://en/tw/dict/bible/kt/spirit]])
+Most people call those who have the same parents "brother" and "sister" and think of them as the most important people in their lives.
+Many people also call those with the same grandparents "brother" and "sister."
+In this chapter Jesus says that the most important people to him are those who obey God.
+(See: [[rc://en/tw/dict/bible/kt/brother]])

 ## Links: ##